SakiPowered/zaiko/README.md

 ## Placeable Usage

 ### Icons
-Icons are used as blank items which have no additional functionality, and simple serve as a visual element in the container.
+Icons are used as blank items which have no additional functionality, and simply serves as a visual element in the container.

 ```java
 Icon icon = Icon.builder()